Advanced Vocab Words - Set 8 Flashcards

 64

-# Fill in the blank with the most appropriate vocabulary word.
-She found herself in a \_\_\_\_\_\_ about which job offer to accept. ## Footnote *Hint: The word starts with 'q'.*
+# Fill in the blank: She found herself in a \_\_\_\_\_\_ about which job offer to accept. ## Footnote ***Hint:*** *Starts with "q" and means "a state of uncertainty or doubt".*

 quandary ## Footnote *quandary (**kwon**-duh-ree)* n. a state of uncertainty, a dilemma